Using Third-Party Packages¶

 Before you start using the packages provided by Anaconda inside Snowflake, you must acknowledge the Snowflake Third Party Terms by following the steps below.

-The organization administrator (ORGADMIN) role is required to complete the steps in this section.
-For information about organizations, see Managing Your Snowflake Organization.
+The organization administrator (i.e. the user with the ORGADMIN system role) is required to complete the steps in this section.
+For more information, see Enabling the ORGADMIN Role for an Account.
+For general information about organizations, see Managing Your Snowflake Organization.

 To accept the terms, a user must have the following user properties set: